 For a few moments the boat hung at an angle with no motion and all potential.
 And then it began to right itself, tilting slowly back towards the port side.
 As the edge of the fairing came down, Captain Percy could see more of the sea off to port, and there appeared the shadowed silhouette of another submarine.

 The bow of the other boat rose up out of the water first, revealing one of the rarest things seen on a modern submarine: a distinguishing feature.
 The bow had a jagged point that swept back in long sharp blades to merge incongruously into the soft curves of the submarine’s hull.
-Curved teeth sprouted all along the blades, and those had been reinforced with welded crossbars in many more places that could possibly be necessary.
+Curved teeth sprouted all along the blades, and these had been reinforced with welded crossbars in many more places than could possibly be necessary.
 A medieval-looking device intended for ramming ships.
 Captain Percy had never seen anything like it.
 It must be both a noisy and inefficient thing for a sub to push through the water ahead of it.
 Efficiency and quiet were normally the top priorities for a submarine’s design.

-Behind the snags of the bow ram followed the smoothly swelling curve of a black military submarine.
+Behind the snags of the bow ram came the smoothly swelling curve of a black military submarine.
 It came up from the surface with water streaming slickly down its sides.
 The sail rose above with dive planes mounted to it, sticking out like small wings and set at an angle to raise the sub quickly.
 When the stern finally broke the surface, it was mere meters away from Percy, its swirling wake washing white up against the side of the Prospect.

 “Might be our fucking doom a lot sooner than we anticipated,” Percy said to herself as she climbed down through the hatch and the red crescent of light waned out of existence behind her.